glortho/pr-size-helper-action/README.md

 this workflow from running any time that the PR author is not a member of one of the specified teams.
 The owning organization for each team is assumed to be the the owner of the repository that acts as the base of the newly opened pull request.
+- `SCORING_STRATEGY`: An optional space-delimited list of strategies to use when calculating the complexity of a PR.
+By default, the complexity score is calculated by assigning 1 point to each line added and 1 point to each line removed, excluding any files specified in `IGNORED` as well as any whitespace lines and comment lines (limited language support for now, but more coming).
+The optional strategies listed below modify this behavior rather than replace it:
+  - `tests-are-less-complex`: This strategy subtracts 0.5 points for each line change in test files.
+  - `single-words-are-less-complex`: This strategy subtracts 0.5 points for each line change where the content of the line being changed is a single word.
+This is based on the assumption that if a line contains nothing but a single word (optionally surrounded by quotes or simple punctuation), it contributes less to overall complexity than other kinds of changes, and may in fact be formatted this way to improve readability/comprehension.

 You can configure the environment variables in the `apply-pr-size-label.yml` workflow file like this: